potassco/clorm/docs/clorm/predicate.rst

 There are some cases when it might be convenient to combine the simplicity and the structure of the Clorm predicate interface with the flexibility of the underlying Clingo symbol API.
-For this it is possible to use the ``RawField`` base class itself.
+For this case it is possible to use the ``RawField`` base class itself.

 For example when modeling dynamic domains it is often useful to provide a